mstacm/executive-wiki/roles/president.rst

 Christmas Break
 ^^^^^^^^^^^^^^^
 + **Career Fair Dinner** - Review the companies attending the spring career fair and email any looking for computer science / computer engineering roles.
+  Send out invitations for companies to attend the dinner.
 + **ACM Talks** - ACM should attempt to get 3 talks for February, March, and April.
 + **Sponsorship** - Re-email any company who told you to get back to them next